 Length of Credit History Is 15% of Your Score

 Your length of credit history comprises about 15% of your score.
-People with credit scores over 800 typically hold at least three credit cards (with low balances) which they have had open for over seven years each.
+People with credit scores over 800 typically hold credit cards with low balances, which they may have had open for many years each.

 As you pay off debt, do not close out that credit card or credit line.
 Instead, consider using it to pay a small monthly bill that you pay off each month.
-Research shows that people with the best credit history pay off credit cards each month so a small amount of activity paid in full each month can help boost your credit score.
+People with the best credit history pay off credit cards each month, so a small amount of activity paid in full each month can help boost your credit score.